DWIM: Emacs

 DWIM behaviour, when available, is often mentioned in a command's name; e.g. GNU Emacs has a comment-dwim function that comments out a selected region if uncommented, or uncomments it when already commented out, while using comment characters and indentation appropriate for the programming language environment and current context.

 This kind of DWIM is often not directly concerned with correcting user error but rather guessing user intent from available context.
 For example, the Emacs Magit package evinces this design philosophy pervasively.
 Among its numerous diff commands, there is a magit-diff-dwim command, which requires no further input from the user but simply guesses what the user wants to analyse based on the location of the cursor.
-The Magit User Manual describes the behaviour of magit-diff-dwim simply: "Show changes for the thing at point".
+The Magit User Manual describes the behaviour of magit-diff-dwim simply: "Show changes for the thing at point", "point" being the Emacs term for the text cursor (not the mouse pointer).